 This does not take into account paying insurance on the old property ($300/mo), or paying to keep the utilities on (about $250/mo).
-If we had not secured a buyer as quickly as we did, we would have continued to have wasted almost $1,200 per month because we had to finance 90% of the house.
+If we had not secured a buyer as quickly as we did, we would have wasted over $1,700 per month on extra interest and PMI on the new house, plus interest and utilities on our paid for TN house.

-My wife and I have enjoyed having do debts hanging over us for the past four years, including no mortgage.
-We want to get back to that – we want to pay this new mortgage off in the next year.
+My wife and I have enjoyed having no debts, including a mortgage, hanging over us for the past four years.
+We want to get back to that.
+We don’t intend to keep this new mortgage for 30 years.
 Having no mortgage has enabled us to have more opportunities to do fun things but also to give more generously.
 And, it was one less stressful thing to have to budget for every month.
-Until now, not having a score had not caused us any issues, save the one time I tried to rent a car from Avis (but had no problem renting from Thrifty next door).
-We were able to go to Disney and book a cruise in the past 4 years, and we both flew several times, without any other issues.
+Until now, not having a score had not caused us any issues, save the one time I tried to rent a car from Avis (but had no problem renting a compact car from Thrifty next door).
+We were able to go to Disney and book a cruise in the past 4 years, and we both flown on Southwest several times without any other issues.

 With that said, this whole process would have been so much simpler if we had maintained a credit score, even if we just had a small credit card or two paying our monthly bills on.
 I really hate that as a society this is where we are at.
 The fact that we paid our house off early and built up $300,000 in equity, made it harder to get a new mortgage than if we had still been paying on our original mortgage, or if we had used a couple credit cards over the past few years.